P-LPI/P-LPI.github.io/index.md

 #### Random lens
 Lensing by a random or turbulent medium can be modelled by a random phase variation $\varphi$.
 We will here assume the phase to be a realization of a Gaussian random field.
 See Fig. 5 for an illustration of an interference pattern corresponding to a random lens with the power-law power spectrum $P(\boldsymbol{k}) \propto k^{-1}$.
 For more details see <a href="">Feldbrugge, Pen, and Turok (2020)</a>.
+For more details see <a href="klwo.html">Kolmogorov lenses</a>.

 <figure>
 <table align='left' width=100% id="FIG">